Nowazish-Nur-Kayef/Nowazish-Nur-Kayef/README.md

-- 👋 Hi, I’m @Nowazish-Nur-Kayef
+- 👋 Hi, I’m Nowazish-Nur-Kayef
 - 👀 I’m interested in Coding and mathematics.
 - 🌱 I’m currently learning C, Python, Vanilla Javascript, and Mathematics for Olympiad.
 - 💞️ I’m looking to collaborate on fun and exciting projects in robotics.